smallest-cock/plugin-data/README.md

-# plugin-assets
+# plugin-data
-Assets for the bakkesmod plugins I make
+Data used for the bakkesmod plugins I make